solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ![Red dragon playing soccer](/img/coding-with-kids/dragonsoccer.jpg)

 This is also hassle free for the educator.
-You do not know understand anything about programming only open attitude towards trying things out.
+You do not need to understand anything about programming only open attitude towards trying things out.

 ## Scracthing with Lego